Microplastics through synthetic clothing.

 Summing up what to do with synthetic clothing?

-So we don't think you should ever buy or wear clothes made of synthetic materials again.
-Besides, this material also has some great properties - hello water-repellency and fine stretch - which probably means you still can't live without it at all.
-What you can do: don't buy cheap synthetic clothes, preferably buy synthetic clothes made of recycled materials, don't buy synthetic clothes that can get fluffy - go for a natural material, for instance you have warm fleece jumpers made of good wool or cotton.
-And wash these garments (even if they are from a sustainable brand or a recycled material) only when it is urgently needed and preferably in a special laundry bag or in a machine with a microplastic filter - nice scrabble word.
+We therefore believe that banning the purchase or wear of synthetic materials altogether is too simplistic.
+Moreover, these materials have some fantastic properties – hello water repellency and great stretch – which mean you probably can't do without them.
+What you *can* do is: don't buy cheap synthetic clothing, preferably buy synthetic clothing made from recycled materials, don't buy synthetic clothing that pills – opt for a natural material instead, as you can also get warm fleece jumpers made from good wool or cotton.
+And only wash these garments (even if they are from a sustainable brand or made from recycled material) when absolutely necessary and preferably in a special laundry bag or in a washing machine with a microplastic filter – great. scrabble word.

-Sources: Plastic Soup Foundation, RIVM, Voedingscentrum, Milieu Centraal.
-Photo credits: main image: left: Enrique Hoyos (Pexels), centre: Kaboompics.com, right: Nastya Sensei (Pexels), Jan van Gent: Pixabay.com, plastic landfill: Leonid Danilov (Pexels), washing machine: Ketut Subiyanto (Pexels), Ball and lint: CoraBall.
+Sources: Plastic Soup Foundation, RIVM, Voedingscentrum, KAssa (4 April 2026).
+Milieu Centraal.
+Photo credits: main image: left: Enrique Hoyos (Pexels), middle: Kaboompics.com, right: Nastya Sensei (Pexels), Jan van Gent: Pixabay.com, landfill: Leonid Danilov (Pexels), washing machine: Ketut Subiyanto (Pexels), Ball and fluff: CoraBall.